Thai style pumpkin laksa- the most wonderful bowl of soup to warm up with on a cold day! Perfect for weekend lunch or mid-week dinner!

 Laksa is commonly known as a spicy noodle soup, and it's very popular in Malaysian, Indonesian or Thai cuisines.
 Traditionally, it consists of rice or vermicelli noodles, some chicken, fish or prawns and spicy soup base made with curry coconut milk.
 There are tons of different recipes and variations of laksas out there, and they are super easy to customise and make exactly the way you want it.

 How to make Thai style pumpkin laksa?

-I’m trying to keep this little tradition of mine going- only pumpkin-related recipes in October, just as I did last year.
-If you dig into my archives you will find this roasted pumpkin salad, spiced apple and pumpkin hand pies, or this pumpkin and root vegetable gyozas just to name the few of them.
+I'm trying to keep this little tradition of mine going- only pumpkin-related recipes in October, just as I did last year.
+If you dig into my archives you will find this roasted pumpkin salad, or this spiced apple and pumpkin hand pies, just to name the few of them.
 The idea for this pumpkin laksa came to me after seeing this fabulous recipe from Half Baked Harvest.

 Making this recipe couldn't be simpler.
 Start with peeling and chopping your pumpkin or squash of choice.
 After that, move to preparing the soup base.
 As in most Thai style dishes, that base is created by combining garlic, chilli, ginger and lemon grass.
 Ensure that your pan is hot before adding sesame oil and the base ingredients to it.
 Once they start releasing their lovely fragrance and aroma, you add vegetable stock and pumpkin/ squash.

 While you're waiting for pumpkin/ squash to be soft and tender, cook the noodles according to pack instructions.
 As mentioned earlier, traditionally, laksa is served with rice noodles, however, as I'm not a big fan of them, I'm substituting them for medium noodles.
 When the pumpkin is cooked through, blend about ¾ of the soup in a blender.
 You want to leave few chunky bits out, they will add more texture and flavour to the soup.